Annapurna Circuit Trek Nepal: Itinerary, Map, Cost and More

 Descent: 50 m

 We start our trekking with a gradual climb to a ridge before descending to the headwaters of the Marsyangdi and crossing via a covered wooden bridge.
-After a short ascent up the mountain path on the right bank, you follow a narrow trail across an unstable spree slope and then descend to Thorung Phedi.
+After a short ascent up the mountain path on the right bank, you follow a narrow trail across an unstable scree slope and then descend to Thorung Phedi.

 Thorung Phedi